-In November 2012, Citizens received notice of an assessment from the FIGA totaling \$27,759.
-Amounts recouped from policyholders relating to this assessment were \$1,059 and \$2,423 during 2017 and 2016, respectively.
-As of December 31, 2017 Citizens reported an over-collection in the amount of \$152 other current liabilities on the statements of net position.
-Citizens discontinued collections effective March 1, 2018 and plans to settle the net over-collection with FIGA pursuant to Section 631.57(3)(f), Florida Statutes and will file a final reconciliation with the Office.
+In November 2012, Citizens received notice of an assessment from FIGA totaling \$27,759.
+Amounts recouped from policyholders relating to this assessment were \$154 and \$1,059 during 2018 and 2017, respectively.
+As of December 31, 2017 Citizens reported an over-collection in the amount of \$152 reported within other current liabilities on the statements of net position.
+Citizens discontinued collections effective March 1, 2018 and settled the net over-collection in May 2018 with FIGA pursuant to Section 631.57(3)(f), Florida Statutes, and filed a final reconciliation with the Office.

 Effective March 5, 2015, the 2005 Emergency Assessment was terminated for all policies with effective dates on or after July 1, 2015.
 The 2005 Emergency Assessment was anticipated to be collected over a ten year period commencing July 1, 2007.
-As of December 31, 2017 and 2016, collections in excess of the Emergency Assessment were \$143,590 and \$143,910, respectively.
+As of December 31, 2018 and 2017, collections in excess of the Emergency Assessment were \$141,655 and \$143,590, respectively.
 These balances are reported as the reserve for future assessments on the accompanying statements of net position until such time as the Board approves a change to direct these excess collections to be used for any lawful purpose available within the Plan.